How you can access your super via different types of pensions, and how these differ to the government's age pension.

 Is there a limit on how much I can transfer?

-Also note, if you transfer $1.6 million into an account-based pension, even if your balance reduces over time, you typically won’t be able to top up your pension a second time.
+If you transfer $1.6 million into an account-based pension, you typically won’t be able to top up your pension a second time even if your balance reduces over time.

 What taxes will I pay?